No Knowing: Articles

 Amidst this, the theme of adults never really growing up recurs as Beth’s sister-in-law, Connie, reveals she has never come to terms with the fact she didn’t receive a fairy cycle as a child and it has practically blighted her entire outlook on life for decades.

-Season’s Greetings and if there is any hope for them in the future given the Christmases their parents have inflicted on them.
+It makes one think of the unseen children in Season’s Greetings and if there is any hope for them in the future given the Christmases their parents have inflicted on them.

 All these plays also typify what Alan once revealed was the perfect recipe for writing a Christmas play: “Give them a landmine, but make sure you wrap it in a bit of tinsel.”

-No Knowing, be careful of the presents.
+As we watch the Throke family celebrate last Christmas in No Knowing, be careful of the presents.
 There’s definitely a few landmines wrapped in tinsel lying around.

 Article by Simon Murgatroyd.
 Copyright: Haydonning Ltd. Please do not reproduce without permission of the copyright holder.